 Borderline personality disorder (BPD)

-This section has information on borderline personality disorder (BPD), including symptoms, causes and treatments.
+This section has information on borderline personality disorder (BPD), including symptoms, causes, and treatments.
 This information is for people affected by BPD in England who are 18 or over.
-It’s also for their carers, friends and relatives and anyone interested in this subject.
+It’s also for their loved ones and carers and anyone interested in this subject.

 - Around 1 in 100 people live with BPD.

-- There are different reasons why people get BPD.
+- There are different reasons why people develop BPD.
 A lot of people who live with a diagnosis of BPD have had traumatic experiences in their childhood.